October 2025

 Jean-Michel Basquiat, Untitled, installation view, The Intermission x Galerie Enrico Navarra, 2025 Photo: Paris Tavitian.

 For a shift in scene, out on the south coast at the port of Piraeus, and easy to reach by subway, are several art outposts clustered along Polidefkous street.
 Piraeus is where the ferries and boats depart for some of the 227 inhabited Greek islands, so it has a wild and adventurous feel.
-It is a relief in the summer, when the city seethes in the hallucinatory heat of 90 degrees and up.
+It is a relief in the summer, when the city seethes in the hallucinatory heat of 90 °F and up.

 One art space there is The Intermission, run by Artemis Baltoyanni, who recently hosted the first exhibition of Jean-Michel Basquiat’s work in Greece.
 A go-getter based between LA and Athens, Artemis brings a sunny and improvisatory energy, offering her space with its high wood-beamed ceilings as an alternative pop-up for international galleries to show work.
 I really liked the fact that she hosted NY artist Dena Jago’s paintings.
 Artemis brings an interesting international curatorial eye and can-do attitude,

-A few doors down is the fearless Sylvie Kouvalis, running galleries both in London and Athens.
+A few doors down is the fearless Sylvia Kouvali, running galleries both in London and Athens.
 In these economically unpredictable times, many have hedged their bets and played it safe, avoiding obscure or conceptually challenging works.
 Kouvali represents a daring mix; artists include the abstract Austrian painter Ulrike Müller, Leidy Churchman, former Scottish-based visionary Bernat Klein, and Cypriot Christopoulos Panayiotou.
 A recent show featured conceptual artist/photographer Hari Epaminonda.

 Athens hosts many collaborative visual art projects between museums and private institutions.
 Over the summer of 2025 at the Benaki Museum in Piraeus, the important DESTE Foundation, founded by influential billionaire Dakis Joannou, presented In A Bright Green Field, showcasing 29 Greek and Cypriot artists, curated by Gary Carrion-Murayari, Senior Curator at the New Museum in New York.
 It is the third group exhibition organised together, and was proudly promoted I saw, in New York.